StarIO: A Lightweight Inertial Odometry for Nonlinear Motion: Experiments and Analysis

-\textbf{Quantitative Comparison.} Table~\ref{results} presents a performance comparison in terms of ATE and RTE across six benchmark datasets.
-Overall, the proposed DWSformer outperforms existing open-source baselines under most testing conditions.
-Specifically, compared to the baseline model RoNIN-ResNet, DWSformer achieves a reduction in ATE by 2.26\%–65.78\% and in RTE by 4.58\%–46.33\% across the datasets.
-While RNIN utilizes an LSTM-based architecture to capture long-term dependencies, its performance still lags behind that of our model.
-These results highlight DWSformer's robustness and generalization capability, particularly under complex motion patterns and high-noise conditions.
-For instance, on the RNIN-VIO dataset, which includes diverse motion types such as walking, running, stair climbing, and random shaking, DWSformer achieves an ATE of 1.455m, outperforming RNIN's 1.605m.
-Similarly, on the IMUNet dataset, which contains challenging outdoor scenarios with significant disturbances, DWSformer achieves an ATE of 4.964m, a 22.78\% reduction compared to RoNIN-ResNet.
-These improvements can be attributed to DWSformer's ability to map inertial data into a high-dimensional nonlinear feature space and leverage multi-scale feature fusion for effective modeling of complex dynamic motions.
+\textbf{Quantitative Comparison.} Table~\ref{results} presents the comparison of ATE and RTE performance on six benchmark datasets.
+Overall, StarIO outperforms the existing open-source baselines under most testing conditions.
+On the RNIN dataset, which includes complex motion patterns such as walking, running, stair climbing, and random shaking under high-noise conditions\cite{RNIN-VIO}, StarIO achieves an ATE of 1.455 m, outperforming RNIN (ATE: 1.605 m).
+Similarly, on the IMUNet dataset, which involves challenging outdoor scenarios with significant disturbances\cite{IMUNet}, StarIO achieves an ATE of 4.964 m, surpassing I-IMUNet (ATE: 9.130 m).
+These improvements are attributed to StarIO's ability to map inertial data into a high-dimensional nonlinear feature space and to effectively model complex dynamic motions through multi-scale feature fusion.

+Notably, StarIO has the second-lowest parameters (2.762M), the third-lowest peak GPU memory usage (20.458MB), and the third-lowest FLOPs (25.122M), comparable in scale to DeepILS.
+Yet, it achieves significantly lower ATE and RTE, and substantially outperforms existing methods in most scenarios---striking a favorable balance between accuracy and lightweight design.

 Additionally, we conducted a visual analysis of the error distribution.
-Due to space limitations, we only present the results on the largest dataset (TLIO).
-As shown in Fig.~\ref{CDF_and_PDE}, the cumulative distribution function (CDF) of trajectory errors demonstrates that DWSformer outperforms other methods across all accuracy levels.
-In Fig.~\ref{CDF_and_PDE}(a) and (b), the orange curve consistently lies in the upper-left region, indicating that 80\% of test samples achieve an ATE below 0.08m ($P(X<0.08)=0.8$), whereas RoNIN-ResNet and RoNIN-LSTM yield values closer to 0.1m for the same percentage.
-Furthermore, the boxplot in Fig.~\ref{CDF_and_PDE}(c) shows that DWSformer attains the lowest median and smallest dispersion in PDE, further validating its stability and advantage in high-precision localization tasks.
+Due to space limitations, only the results on the largest dataset (TLIO) are presented.
+As shown in Fig.~\ref{CDF_and_PDE}, the cumulative distribution function (CDF) of trajectory errors demonstrates that StarIO outperforms R-ResNet and R-LSTM across all accuracy levels.
+In Fig.~\ref{CDF_and_PDE}(a) and (b), the orange curve (corresponding to StarIO) consistently occupies the upper-left region of the plot, indicating that 80\% of test samples achieve an ATE below 0.08 m (\(P(X<0.08)=0.8\)), whereas R-ResNet and R-LSTM yield values closer to 0.1 m for the same percentage.
+Furthermore, the boxplot in Fig.~\ref{CDF_and_PDE}(c) shows that StarIO attains the lowest median and smallest dispersion in PDE, further validating its stability and advantage in high-precision localization tasks.